sporto/elm-tutorial/conclusion/improvements.md

 Some parts of the application code is a bit clumsy because I have stuck to Elm core libraries most of the time (with the exception of the router).

 For example using `on` for change events on an input field or using `Http.send`.
-For example <http://package.elm-lang.org/packages/lukewestby/elm-http-extra/latest> would make doing AJAX simpler.
+For example <http://package.elm-lang.org/packages/lukewestby/elm-http-extra/latest> would make doing Http requests simpler.

 # Possible features